dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ![ASP.NET Core Module](aspnet-core-module/_static/ancm-outofprocess.png)

 Requests arrive from the web to the kernel-mode HTTP.sys driver.
 The driver routes the requests to IIS on the website's configured port, usually 80 (HTTP) or 443 (HTTPS).
-The module forwards the requests to Kestrel on a random port for the app, which isn't port 80/443.
+The module forwards the requests to Kestrel on a random port for the app, which isn't port 80 or 443.

 The module specifies the port via an environment variable at startup, and the IIS Integration Middleware configures the server to listen on `http://localhost:{port}`.
 Additional checks are performed, and requests that don't originate from the module are rejected.
 The module doesn't support HTTPS forwarding, so requests are forwarded over HTTP even if received by IIS over HTTPS.